| |

 The Bible also contains instructions on how we “should behave.”
 But this always makes me feel I have fallen short.
 Because of this, I left the church and ran away from God for years.
 I thought I could never be good enough for God.

-The Beatitudes Jesus taught in His sermon on the Mount are the perfect example.
+The Beatitudes Jesus taught in His Sermon on the Mount are the perfect example.
 I was taught that the Beatitudes meant the “attitude to be.”
 I saw them as a checklist for good Christian behavior.
-We should behave humbly, righteously, mercifully, and make peace.
+We should behave humbly, righteously, mercifully, and peacefully.

 But what I find interesting is the wording says, “Blessed are those who are,” and then it lists a category or label of society in the world.
 However, it does not say “those who do” a behavior from the checklist.
 Perhaps this verse isn’t about behavior at all.